DracotMolver/quartz-js/docs/README.md

 <br />

 **`unique`**
 A High Order Function to use with filter and map.
-It will return the first value of a given key that gives `truthty`.
+It will return the first value of a given key that gives `truthy`.

 - **key**: {any} _The key looking for on the object._
 - **callback**: {function(any): boolean} _A function that will accept only one param._